 The Kilauea Iki Trail is located within the park.
 If you don’t want to do this hike, you can just drive around the Crater Rim Drive.
 The 11 miles road that encircles the caldera and has access to several scenic stops which can be reach by foot, on short walks.

 But if you want to fully appreciate the power of this volcano, you should stop do this amazing hike that takes you inside the caldera of the Kilauea Iki crater.

 Kilauea Iki volcano has been dormant since 1959, so it’s safe to visit now.
 There are several points from where you to see crater from above before you start your descent.
 From up here you can take some of the most beautiful pictures of Hawaii.

 Hiking the Kilauea Iki Trail

-The hike begins at the Overlook, where you can actually see what you are about to experience.
-This hike is a pretty good workout and can be somewhat challenging, depending on your fitness level.
+The trail begins at the Overlook, where you can actually see what you are about to experience.
+This hike is a pretty good workout, with some parts that may be somewhat challenging, depending on your fitness level.

 The first part of the hike is mostly level and very pretty.
 The trail goes through a gorgeous tropical forest and continues down 400 feet with a mixture of stairs and steep terrain.
 You walk through a canopy of trees and tropical plants, populated with insects and colorful birds.

 There are interesting flowers and scenic spots to take pictures all around.
-Then the Kilauea Iki trail continues down to the crater floor which was once a lake of lava.
+Then the trail continues down to the crater floor which was once a lake of lava.

 What to Expect on the Kilauea Iki Trail